Accenture/accenture.github.io/_drafts/rig-2_0.md

 - Prometheus monitoring
 - Jaeger/OpenTracing
-- Get rid of some tech debt and [apply our learnings](https://github.com/Accenture/reactive-interaction-gateway/issues/102) around how to properly structure Mix Umbrella projects.
-This will allow us to easily integrate with new message broker products and protocols in the future.
+- Get rid of some tech debt and [apply our learnings](https://github.com/Accenture/reactive-interaction-gateway/issues/102) around how to structure properly the Mix Umbrella projects.
+This will allow us to integrate easily with new message broker products and protocols in the future.

 For the current roadmap, you can always check out our [Github milestones](https://github.com/Accenture/reactive-interaction-gateway/milestones?direction=asc&sort=title&state=open).
 We are looking forward to [your feedback](https://github.com/Accenture/reactive-interaction-gateway/issues).